-We’ve become the leader in our field by staying on top of emerging best practices in communications—and we know K-12 education because we come from an educational background.
-Our team is well-versed in state and federal policy, changes in teaching and learning, and new forms of competition in the public K-12 market.
+We’ve become a national leader in school district communications by staying on top of emerging best practices.
+We come from an educational background and are well-versed in state and federal policy, changes in teaching and learning and new forms of competition.

-With the Donovan Group, you gain access to services that run the communications spectrum, from consulting and coaching to high-quality deliverables.
-Our clients range from large, urban schools and districts to small, one-building rural schools.
-We also provide communications and consulting services to state and national associations.
+You gain access to school district communications services that include everything from consulting and coaching to high-quality deliverables.
+Our clients are large, urban districts and small, one-building rural schools.
+We also deliver communications and consulting services to state and national associations.

 Services Tailored to Your School or District

-Since its beginning, the Donovan Group has assisted schools, districts, and educational organizations with graphic design, content creation, website development, app development, polls, surveys, focus groups, and spokesperson services—among various other solutions.
-Our full-service team includes content writers, editors, web developers, videographers, project managers, researchers, and support staff.
+We help schools, districts and educational organizations with graphic design, content creation, social media management, website development, app development, polls, surveys, focus groups and spokesperson services—among many other solutions.

-In recent years, the directors of our firm have been regularly called on to provide coaching services for superintendents, principals, and communication professionals.
-The Donovan Group offers coaching services for large and small organizations across the United States.
+Our firm’s directors have been called on regularly to provide coaching services for superintendents, administrators, principals and communication professionals.
+We offer coaching services for organizations large and small across the United States.